shaminaj-disha/Old_Model_House_Graphichs_WebGL/README.md

-# Old_Model_House_Graphichs_WebGL
+# Old_Style_House_Graphichs_WebGL

-Welcome to Old_Model_House_Graphichs_WebGL.
+Welcome to Old_Style_House_Graphichs_WebGL.
 It's a Graphics WebGL Project where the house model was created using Blender.

 Run the index.html file in web browser.